 Attention all writers!
 Just as a reminder: a rest day is sometimes needed.
 You've worked a bunch lately and have accomplished a lot even if you can't tell.
 Take some the time to rest and rejuvenate.
 You deserve it.

 Congratulations!
 Whether you wrote 50,000 words or even 5,000 this NaNoWriMo season, you're a great writer.
 The best people push themselves further and that's exactly what NaNoWriMo helps with.
-I just completed NaNoWriMo myself about one day and four hours before this post was published.
-For the first time ever, I finished the story around … Continue reading A congratulations for all
+I completed NaNoWriMo myself about one day and four hours before this post published.
+For the first time ever, I also completed NaNoWriMo before the last … Continue reading A congratulations for all

 It's easy to get stuck during NaNoWriMo.
-After writing 31,673 words in 19 days or perhaps even 5,000 words in a few days, what else could be written?
+After writing 31,673 words in 19 days or even 5,000 words in a few days, what else could I write about?
 The story has a plot, but there's no clear path of where the story is going.
-I've gotten to this point a lot during this NaNoWriMo.
+I've gotten to this point many times during this NaNoWriMo.
 Before … Continue reading Stuck in NaNoWriMo

-We're just a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
-No matter how many words you've written, just remember that you're an amazing writer and have accomplished something.
+We're a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
+No matter how many words you've written, remember that you're an amazing writer and have accomplished something.
 I'm proud of what you've done so far.
 You've done an awesome job!
 For me?
-I'm at 25,099 words so far.
-I still … Continue reading NaNoWriMo Update!
+I'm at 25,099 words.
+I still got a long way … Continue reading NaNoWriMo Update!

 NaNoWriMo is coming up, which can be quite a stressful time for writers.
 If you haven't heard, National Novel Writing Month (NaNoWriMo) is a writing competition where writers write a whole novel - 50,000 words - in a month.
 It's a great way to get a fresh draft out there.
-However, NaNoWriMo can be discouraging. … Continue reading NaNoWriMo writers, good luck
+But NaNoWriMo can be discouraging. … Continue reading NaNoWriMo writers, good luck